Chillum Road Line: History

 On January 24, 1999, a new route F1 was created to operate alongside the F2 between Takoma and Cheverly stations, only with the exception that it would operate between the intersections of Rhode Island Avenue and Arundel Road in Mount Rainier, Maryland, via Eastern Avenue NE and Varnum Street rather than operating via F2's routing via Eastern Avenue NE, 34th Street, Rainier Avenue, Upshur Street, 28th Place, and Russell Avenue.
-Route F1 would operate on weekdays and Route F2 will operate during early morning, late night, and weekends when TheBus Route 12 is not operating.
+Route F1 would operate on weekdays and Route F2 would operate during early morning, late night, and weekends when TheBus Route 12 did not operate.
+F1 had a prior incarnation as the Avondale - Federal Triangle Express Line, which operated between Avondale and Federal Triangle as a DC Transit Route and eventually became a WMATA Metrobus Route on February 4, 1973, which ultimately got discontinued on February 19, 1978.

-During the COVID-19 pandemic, route F1 was suspended beginning on March 16, 2020, while route F2 operate on its Saturday schedule.
+During the COVID-19 pandemic, route F1 was suspended beginning on March 16, 2020, while route F2 operated on its Saturday schedule.
 However beginning on March 18, 2020, the route was further reduced to operate on its regular Sunday schedule with the supplemental trips not operating and having weekend service suspended.
 Route F1 resumed service on August 23, 2020, and route F2 was reverted to its regular operating hours.

+On December 17, 2023, all Route F2 service was discontinued and replaced by Route F1, which added new weekend service.
+Also route F1 was rerouted to operate along Russell Avenue instead of 25th Avenue between Queens Chapel Road and Arundel Avenue in Avondale.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to split the F1 and F2 into two segments.